aczietlow/drupal-ci/README.md

 ### Dependencies

 Let's deal with the elephant in the room.
-Drupal 7 isn't great and handling dependencies.
+Drupal 7 isn't great at handling dependencies.

 We'll be using composer handle our dependencies (including drupal).
 Fortunately there's been a great amount of work put towards supporting drupal in a composer workflow.